 Thanks to the Air Tattoo’s rural location, hotel or Bed and Breakfast accomodation near the show site is limited, prohibitively expensive and prone to selling out many months before the show.
-Those who to not object to driving into the show every day may be able to find accomodation in Swindon, the nearest big town, around a half hour drive from the Air Tattoo in normal traffic conditions, with the most reasonable prices generally found on sites such as Air BnB (as little as £30 per night, including breakfast) rather than with chain hotels.
+Those who to not object to driving into the show every day may be able to find accomodation in Swindon, the nearest big town, around a half-hour drive from the Air Tattoo in normal traffic conditions, with the most reasonable prices generally found on sites such as Air BnB (as little as £30 per night, including breakfast) rather than with chain hotels.

 Camping, however, has proved to be by far the most popular option for those staying for multiple days at the show, and a huge variety of campsites spring up around the airfield.
 The Air Tattoo run their own campsite just outside the red gate, charging £10 for a pitch and £15 per person per night thereafter.
 Conveniently placed outside the blue gate is Kempsford camping, charging a slightly more expensive £20 pitch fee plus a nightly charge of £15 per person.

 Most of the nearest shops, restaurants and pubs are in the village of Fairford, on the opposite side of the airfield to the main showground.
 This includes an invaluable Co-op Food, but beware that we found the sandwich and snack selection was almost sold out during the airshow weekend.
 Fairford village centre is an easy 20 minute walk from Totterdown Hill, or and a little under an hour from campsites in the Whelford area.
-Fairford is within a five minute drive of the official campsite and less than ten minutes from Kempsford, but beware that one-way systems and traffic controls will make this journey a challenge on Friday, Saturday and Sunday.
+Alternatively, it is around a five minute drive from the official campsite and less than ten minutes from Kempsford, but beware that one-way systems and traffic controls will make this journey a challenge on Friday, Saturday and Sunday.

 At the show